Kontsales/Uni_portfolio/README.md

 Here is a brief introduction to each of the projects provided:

-- PI-controller:
+PI-controller:
-.
-Utilized HW: Zybo z7-10 (ARM processor)
+- Utilized HW: Zybo z7-10 (ARM processor)
-.
-Language: C
+- Language: C
-.
-PI-controller for an inverter utilizing onboard buttons and interrupts or uart communication for configuration and onboard LEDs for output.
+- PI-controller for an inverter utilizing onboard buttons and interrupts or uart communication for configuration and onboard LEDs for output.

-- FPGA reaction game:
+FPGA reaction game:
-.
-Utilized HW: Zybo z7-10 (FPGA)
+- Utilized HW: Zybo z7-10 (FPGA)
-.
-Language: VHDL
+- Language: VHDL
-.
-A simple reaction game utilizing onboard buttons and LEDs implemented in VHDL.
+- A simple reaction game utilizing onboard buttons and LEDs implemented in VHDL.

-- FPGA audio codec:
+FPGA audio codec:
-.
-Utilized HW: Zybo-Z7-10 (FPGA)
+- Utilized HW: Zybo-Z7-10 (FPGA)
-.
-Language: VHDL
+- Language: VHDL
-.
-I2S communication utilizing the onboard SSM2603 audio codec with configuration and operation implemented in VHDL.
+- I2S communication utilizing the onboard SSM2603 audio codec with configuration and operation implemented in VHDL.

-- Radio switch for marine vessel
+Radio switch for marine vessel
-.
-Utilized HW: Arduino nano
+- Utilized HW: Arduino nano
-.
-Language: Arduino
+- Language: Arduino
-.
-Control logic and user-interface for a device allowing 4 handheld radios to be connected to a single speaker system.
+- Control logic and user-interface for a device allowing 4 handheld radios to be connected to a single speaker system.
 Utilizes register level timer control and interrupts.